 Eco Commerce Hubs must equally be imaginative in marketing their territory as a packaged regional proposition rather than exploit a narrow competitive edge.
-Such a territorial offer can be based on the valorization of local eco commerce business or entrepreneurship.
+Such a territorial offer can be based on the valorization of local Eco Commerce, eco business or eco entrepreneurship.